panoptes/POCS/CONTRIBUTING.md

 # Pull Request Process
 * Pre-requisites
    - Ensure you have [github account](https://github.com/join)
-   - If the change you wish to make is not already an issue in the project please create one specifying the need.
+   - If the change you wish to make is not already an Issue in the project please create one specifying the need.
 * Process
    - Create a fork of the repository and use a topic branch within your fork to make changes.
       - All of our repositories have a default branch of `develop` when you first clone them, but your work should be in a separate branch.